vo3pal/obscura/README.md

 ## ⚠️ Disclaimer

-Obscura is intended for **educational purposes** and for protecting intellectual property within the Roblox ecosystem.
+Obscura is a **research and portfolio project** built for educational exploration of compiler design, bytecode virtualization, and program transformation.
+It is not affiliated with or endorsed by Roblox Corporation.
 The authors are not responsible for misuse.
 Do not use this tool on code you do not own or do not have explicit permission to obfuscate.